holepunchto/hyperswarm-secret-stream/README.md

 The NoiseSecretStream returned is a Duplex stream that you use as as normal stream, to write/read data from, except it's payloads are encrypted using the libsodium secretstream.

+Note that this uses ed25519 for the handshakes per default.

 #### `s.start(rawStream, [options])`